frederic-mahe/BIO9905MERG1_vsearch_swarm_pipeline/pipeline.md

 To reduce the computational load, we are working with cluster representatives, rather than working with the whole fasta dataset.
-Similarly, we are also not checking the chimeric status of clusters with only one read (*singletons*):
+Similarly, we do not check the chimeric status of clusters with only one read (*singletons*):

 ```shell
 ## chimera detection